RichRast/Ge3Net/README.md

 # Ge3Net

 Experiments were run on three genotypes - humans, dogs and ancient and for geography, unsupervised space constructed from pca and umap.
-Additionally, we ran experiment with ukb snps with pca constructed space.
 1. Build labels by running the script buildLabels.py
 2. For training, run trainer.py
 3. For inference only with a pre-trained model, run inference.py

-# Package Dependencies

 ## Project structure

-The data files, DVC files, and results change as stages are created one by one.
-After cloning and using [`dvc pull`](https://man.dvc.org/pull) to download data, models, and plots tracked by DVC, the workspace should look like this:

 ```console
 $ tree